V4Fire/Client/src/core/dom/intersection-watcher/README.md

 Handler: the observable element has entered the viewport.
 If the handler returns false, then the main watcher handler won't be called.
-Note that this handler is always called immediately, i.e. ignores the `delay` option.
+Note that this handler is always called immediately, i.e., ignores the `delay` option.

 ```js
 import * as IntersectionWatcher from 'core/dom/intersection-watcher';